Republican Sinn Féin: 2009 local elections results

 Republican Sinn Féin fielded nine candidates in the 2009 Irish local elections.
 As the party is not registered, the party's candidates were labelled non-party or independents.

 One of the candidates was successful—Tomás Ó Curraoin in the Connemara electoral area for Galway County Council, receiving 1,387 votes or 8.4% of the valid poll.
-The quota was 2,059.

 The unsuccessful candidates were Seán Lynch Longford County Council, Mick Ryan and Sean O'Neill Limerick City Council, Des Dalton Athy Town Council, Paddy Kenneally Clare County Council, Peter Fitzsimons Kells Town Council, Séamus Ó Suilleabháin Limerick County Council and Pat Barry Bundoran Town Council.

-2014 local elections results
+2014 to 2024 local elections results

-Republican Sinn Féin Councillor Tomás Ó Curraoin retained his seat in the Connemara electoral area for Galway County Council receiving 1,072 votes.
-Pádraig Garvey unsuccessfully ran for election to Kerry County Council receiving 489 votes or 3.2% of the valid poll.
+Republican Sinn Féin Councillor Tomás Ó Curraoin retained his seat in the Connemara electoral area for Galway County Council receiving 1,072 votes (6.36% of the total vote).
+Pádraig Garvey unsuccessfully ran for election to Kerry County Council receiving 489 votes.

-2019 local elections results

-Republican Sinn Féin Councillor Tomás Ó Curraoin once again retained his seat in the Connemara South electoral area for Galway County Council receiving 971 votes.
+Tomás Ó Curraoin once again retained his seat in the 2019 Galway County Council election, receiving 971 votes (10.8% of the total vote) and being re-elected on the fourth count. Ó Curraoin was also re-elected at the 2024 Galway County Council election, with 974 votes (9.9%).